VA Disability Benefits (2026): Ratings, Pay Rates, and How Claims Work

 How to file a VA disability claim

 Filing an initial disability claim is free.
 Veterans can file directly at va.gov, through a Veterans Service Organization (VSO) at no charge, or with an accredited attorney or claims agent.
-No one, including accredited representatives, may charge a fee for preparing or filing an original disability claim; fees are only permitted at later stages, after VA has issued an initial decision.
+No one, including accredited representatives, may charge a fee for preparing or filing an original disability claim.
+Even after VA issues an initial decision, only an accredited attorney or claims agent may charge a fee; VSO representatives never charge one at any stage.

 Before a veteran has finished gathering evidence, filing an Intent to File (VA Form 21-0966, or simply starting the online application) can lock in an earlier effective date.
 Once VA receives an Intent to File, the veteran has one year to submit the complete claim and still get that earlier effective date, which can mean a larger retroactive back-pay award if the claim is approved.
 Starting the claim online functions as your Intent to File, locking the effective date automatically while you finish the application.